Skip to main content

 Shoppable ContentInstagram Shopping, PinterestProduct tags on posts, stories, and reels$40K-$80KAd revenue + transaction fee

-Live shopping is the highest-growth category.
+Live shopping grows fastest of the four.
 China's live commerce market hit $500 billion in 2023 (iResearch).
-Western markets are 3-5 years behind, which means the infrastructure opportunity is wide open.
+Western markets sit roughly 3-5 years behind that curve, and that gap is exactly why the infrastructure opportunity is still wide open.

 How Much Does It Cost to Build a Social Commerce App?

 Clutch's 2024 development survey puts the median cost for marketplace apps at $100,000-$250,000.
-Social commerce apps sit at the upper end because of real-time features — live video, instant checkout, and creator analytics all add cost.
+Social commerce apps sit at the upper end of that.
+Real-time features push the bill up.
+Live video, instant checkout, and creator analytics each add real engineering on top of a normal marketplace.

 Shoppable content app ($40K-$80K, 12-16 weeks): Product catalog, user-generated content feed with product tags, basic checkout (Stripe), user profiles, and push notifications.
 No live video.
 No AI.
 This is the fastest path to market for brands testing social commerce.